mozilla/dennis/docs/statusing.rst

 the total number of translated strings, untranslated strings, fuzzy strings and percentage translated.

-Additionally, you can tell dennis to show you all the untranslated strings::
+Additionally, you can tell Dennis to show you all the untranslated strings::

     $ dennis-cmd status --showuntranslated messages.po